JavierGSS/form-formik/README.md

 ## :dart: About ##

-Simple login form created with React and Formik that implements validations
+Simple login form created with React and Formik that implements validation.

 ## :rocket: Technologies ##